 After a Natural Disaster: Talking with Children — Accept kids’ feelings, be honest and reassuring, and let them help.

-Revised URL: Change: Loss, Opportunity, and Resilience — Online presentation and publication discusses the stages people go through with change and ways to cope.
+Change: Loss, Opportunity, and Resilience — Online presentation and publication discusses the stages people go through with change and ways to cope.

 Dealing with Stress — Online courses and resources for understanding and coping with stress.

 Extreme Weather — Extension resources for floods, wind damage, winter impacts, and more.